guntur1981/go-design-patterns/04-interface-segregation-principle/README.md

 # Description

-The Interface Segregation Principle states that an interface type should not impose any behavior that is not required.
+The Interface Segregation Principle in Go states that an interface type should not impose any behavior that is not required.

 ## Example